CypRiv/genal/README.md

 ### Clumping <a name="paragraph3.3"></a>

-Clumping is the step at which we select the SNPs that will be used as our genetic instruments in future Polygenic Risk Scores and Mendelian Randomization analyses.
+Clumping, or C+T: Clumping + Thresholding, is the step at which we select the SNPs that will be used as our genetic instruments in future Polygenic Risk Scores and Mendelian Randomization analyses.
 The process involves identifying the SNPs that are strongly associated with our trait of interest (systolic blood pressure in this tutorial) and are independent from each other.
 This second step ensures that selected SNPs are not highly correlated, (i.e., they are not in high linkage disequilibrium).
 For this step, we again need to use a reference panel.

 The SNP-data loaded in a `genal.Geno` instance can be clumped using the `genal.Geno.clump` method.
 It will return another `genal.Geno` instance containing only the clumped data: